 - Application to real autonomous mobile robotic systems: ranging from ground robots, to flying small Unmanned Aerial Systems (UAS).

-The Smart Robotics Lab is led by Dr Stefan Leutenegger, Lecturer in Robotics (USA equivalent Assistant Professor).
+The Smart Robotics Lab is led by Dr Stefan Leutenegger, Senior Lecturer in Robotics (USA equivalent Associate Professor).
 Stefan furthermore co-leads the Dyson Robotics Lab together with Andrew Davison, working on very much related research.
 Stefan received a BSc and MSc in Mechanical Engineering from ETH Zurich in 2006, 2008, respectively, and a PhD in 2014, working at the Autonomous Systems Lab of ETH Zurich on Unmanned Solar Airplanes: Design and Algorithms for Efficient and Robust Autonomous Operation.